 - the striations observed are superficial and not pervasive;

 N 20° to N 340°, rather consistent with the main winds direction (from

 - they are not fracture surfaces but occur on outcrops surfaces.

-Gilf Kebir crater field could be the result of a meteorite impacts (Paillou
+the Gilf Kebir crater field could be the result of a meteorite impacts

-in order to confirm or not the impact origin of these
+been carried out in order to confirm or not the impact origin of these

 “Target rocks”: Don’t show any macroscopic or microscopic shock effects,